 What to Expect From Your Full Body Photobiomodulation Treatment

-Maybe you’ve heard of this photobiomodulation therapy thing, or you’ve seen red light beds at your local wellness or fitness center, but you’re not sure what it is or how it works.
-Photobiomodulation (PBMT) is a process that happens at the cellular level, but it has a big impact on how you feel.
+Maybe you’ve heard of this photobiomodulation therapy thing or seen red light beds at your local wellness or fitness center, but you’re not sure what it is or how it works.
+Photobiomodulation (PBMT) is a process that happens at the cellular level, but it significantly impacts how you feel.

-If you’ve been interested to try but unsure what it’ll feel like, this article is for you.
+This article is for you if you’ve been interested in trying but unsure what it’ll feel like.
 Learn what PBMT is, what kinds of issues it can address, and step-by-step how your treatment session will go.